peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 Note that for this documentation, the grep output has had the sequences line wrapped at 80 characters.

-We see this sample had eight unique sequences accepted, happily none of which match the synthetic controls.
-The most common had MD5 checksum ``2e4f0ed53888ed39a2aee6d6d8e02206`` and was seen in 2271 reads.
+The header tells us this sample started with 6136 reads in the paired FASTQ files, down to just 4179 after processing.
+The final output has just eight unique sequences accepted, happily none of which match the synthetic controls.
+The most common is listed first, and had MD5 checksum ``2e4f0ed53888ed39a2aee6d6d8e02206`` and was seen in 2271 reads.

 You could easily find out which other samples had this unique sequence using